 What is Ballot Access?

-Definition and meaning of ballot access: Ballot access is the process by which candidates and political parties gain the right to have their names appear on the ballot in an election.
-This is an important factor in the political process, as it determines which candidates and parties are able to compete in an election and have their views heard by the public.
+Definition and meaning of ballot access: Ballot access refers to the legal process by which candidates and political parties qualify to have their names included on the ballot in an election.

 Fed up with politics as usual?